dkkim1005/Python-Experiments/README.md

 # Python_experiment
-collection of example about various kind of python syntax
+Collection of examples about python syntax and c-extention module